 With as many as nine potential starters missing this international window due to injuries, a number of depth players not only got the first crack at impressing the new boss but they also got an opportunity to play upwards of 65 minutes for the first time in quite some time in some cases.
 While we typically think of form in the sense of club carrying over to country, Pochettino said this week that he hoped to boost the club prospects of a number of players who have recently found themselves out in the cold.

 Yunus Musah is one such player with just 147 minutes of club ball to his name this season, and all he did was score a goal and cause trouble for the left side of Panama’s defense.
-Musah’s greatest asset is his dribbling ability and a low center gravity — not too dissimilar from Mousa Dembele, who at his peak ran the entire show for Pochettino’s best Tottenham teams.
-The brilliance of Dembele was that he did one thing so well, it didn’t mattered how much he left to desire in other areas.
+Musah’s greatest asset is his dribbling ability and a low center of gravity — not too dissimilar from Mousa Dembele, who at his peak ran the entire show for Pochettino’s best Tottenham teams.
+The brilliance of Dembele was that he did one thing so well, it didn’t matter how much he left to desire in other areas.
 Musah has the potential to be that kind of influence for the USMNT.
 Perhaps Saturday’s performance (and another strong one against Mexico on Tuesday) is the first step of a long path back to relevance at AC Milan.

 Elsewhere, goalkeeper Matt Turner hasn’t played a competitive club minute this season after Nottingham Forest loaned him to Crystal Palace.
 Though he typically started in the final days of Gregg Berhalter’s reign, Turner did anything but impress upon his various club managers that he could help the cause.
 On Saturday, he got the call and turned in one of his most assured performances in recent memory, highlighted by an incredible double-save shortly after Musah made it 1-0.

-Speaking of a player not needing an injection of confidence but getting one anyway, Christian Pulisic was called “one of the best attacking player in the world” by his new national team coach this week.
+Speaking of a player not needing an injection of confidence but getting one anyway, Christian Pulisic was called “one of the best attacking players in the world” by his new national team coach this week.
 And this is true based on what Pulisic, as one of the Yanks’ few full-time starters in Europe, has done for AC Milan this season — more on Pulisic:

 A fanbase has been re-energized and united